 - Events for Organisations – Volunteer Manager Forums, Training (Workshops, lunch and learn), Volunteering Fairs, Volunteer Manager Cafes – check our Events page for the most up-to-date info about what’s coming soon

 - Volunteer Recruitment – We are contacted by more than 7000 people a year who want to volunteer in Camden.
-We promote volunteering widely through all of our services for volunteers and online (via Simply Connect on our website as well as Time to Spare, Furlough Go and Comoodle Camden), and as a partner organisation your opportunities can be seen by all these potential volunteers.
+We promote volunteering widely through all of our services for volunteers and online (via Simply Connect on our website as well as Time to Spare and Furlough Go… and as a partner organisation your opportunities can be seen by all these potential volunteers.
 Start advertising your opportunities now.
 Other ways to recruit volunteers locally include:

 – SkillShare – Search lists of potential volunteers with specialist skills and ask them directly to support your organisation.
-There are three online databases which allow you to do this, Time to Spare, Furlough Go and Comoodle Camden
+There are three online databases which allow you to do this, Time to Spare and Furlough Go

 –Team UP – We match your organisation with business volunteers